ni/measurement-plugin-python/packages/generator/README.md

-# Measurement Plug-In Code Generator for Python
+# Measurement Plug-In Generator for Python

 ---